david-zhang03/david-zhang03.github.io/_pages/about.md

 I previously did research at [Calico Labs](https://www.calicolabs.com/) across the Discovery Data Science and Oncology teams.
 There, I developed metabolic models for target discovery in tumor indications.
 I am also an open source contributor to [DeepChem](https://github.com/deepchem/deepchem/).

 My broad interests lie at the intersection of machine learning and the natural sciences (AI4Science), particularly in the applications of machine learning to biology and the drug discovery process.
-Some of my favorite courses include theory of statistics, deep learning on graphs, organic and physical chemistry, as well as cancer biology.

-I am also casually interested in neuro/cognitive science inspired methods in machine learning, deep learning theory, mechanistic interpretability, and (biotech) startups.
-I am cautiously optimistic about the future of machine learning in biology and drug discovery, and I am excited to help shape this future for the betterment of humanity.
+I am also casually interested in reinforcement learning, deep learning theory, mechanistic interpretability, and (biotech) startups.